ArsenArsen/KShare/README.md

 **Note:** Windows users, stick to ShareX.

+## Dependencies
+* Qt 5 Widgets
+* Qt 5 GUI
+* Qt 5 Network

+Despite the name implying so, this project does not depend on the KDE API at all.

 ## Goals
 * Same support for Windows, Linux and Mac (if I ever get testers)
 * Screenshotting: